Flat and Low Pitched Roofs

 The advantage of flat and low pitches roofs is that they can span great distances, and are cheap to put up.
 And because they generally have metal as their roof cover they are light.
 But being light means that the number of trusses installed to hold them is less.
 Roof battens are less too.
 So the whole roof structure is light.

 Flat roofs work great in sheds, and factories.
-Commercially most offices use flat roofs.
+Commercially, most offices use flat roofs.
 The quality of roof sheeting is generally higher in commercial roofing.

 In a domestic situation the flat roof has meant that greater indoor ceiling spans can be attained, walls can easily go higher, and cost savings are available.
-And to a great degree they can be very stylish and modern looking.
+And to a greater degree they can be very stylish and modern looking.

-For ten years Canberra had a very dry period.
+For ten years Canberra had it very dry.
 During that time the technology to keep water out from a roof was partially lost as roofing tradesmen did not expect their flashings to be subjected to heavy rains.
-In 2020 they were hit by heavy water and some of their roofs leaked.
-Over the next year those tradesmen regained much of that ability to flash a flat roof more correctly to weather heavy rain.
+And when in 2020 Canberra was subjected to heavy rains some of these roofs leaked.

 Often flat roofs are accompanied by big box gutters.
 These are traditional when the design of the buildings do not have the guttering exposed to simply overflow outside.
 Box gutters are excellent for factories and commercial buildings that abut boundaries.
-In domestic designs they are flawed however, by simply being there.
+In domestic designs they are flawed however, often by simply being there.